EverMCServer/vscode-BetonQuest/README.md

 For quick trial.
 Also works on your tablet and even cellphone!
 1. Goto [https://vscode.dev](https://vscode.dev).
 1. Click on the Extensions tab on the left.
-1. Search `evermc.betonquest` and install it
+1. Search `EverMC.betonquest` and install it
 1. Open the whole `BetonQuest` folder with VSCode.

 ## IntelliSense Showcase